min-khant-saw/interior-design/README.md

 The `Navbar` component is a React functional component that renders a responsive navigation bar with a hamburger menu icon that toggles a sidebar menu.

-## Usage

-To use the `Navbar` component, simply import it into your React project and render it like any other component.

-## Props

-The `Navbar` component does not accept any props.

 ## Example

 The following example demonstrates how to use the `Navbar` component: